-There are credit cards available for blacklisted people on offer in South Africa?
+Are there credit cards for blacklisted people are on offer in South Africa?
 Yes there are solutions available if you have been declined a card application from the bank.
 Although it can depend on how bad your credit record is and how low your score is on your personal credit profile.
 These cards are not the normal solution that offer you a credit limit depending on your financial situation.

 Banks in South Africa that offer prepaid credit cards to blacklisted clients from MasterCard and VISA include:

 - Absa bank

 - African Bank

 Please note: We’re talking about prepaid cards here.
 The major South African banks we mention do not offer normal credit cards for people who are blacklisted.

 You may have a bad financial record often through no fault of your own.
 If you are one of these people, there is no shame and do not despair you are by no means alone.